imuniq/restapi-template/README.md

 # restapi-template
-A simple and easy to use Rest API Template, made with Flask.
+A simple and easy to use Rest API Template, made with Flask with AntiSpam with system.

+Here is the usage of this template:
+ - Easy to use & lightweight
+ - Antispam system
+ - Blacklist endpoint
+ - Documentation (Soon)
+ - Easy handle get and post parameters

 # To create a route
 Must import required modules when creating a new route in a new file